DavidAshburn/Kauai/readme.txt

 driver.js calls Kauai.init() to establish our vDom and state object, it assembles our html page from Fragments with render(), and then calls draw() to put the vDOM onto the page.

+vDom
+	contains an array of virtual dom elements, each has an array of children that will render as nested elements contains the IDgen object that will keep track of what's live on page

 init()
 	creates vDom
 	creates manifest which tracks and assigns ids to new elements